top of page

 Refusing perfectly apropos advice

-from perfectly qualified individuals
+from perfectly qualified people

 I did not pursue a career in writing.